Last Updated on March 10, 2025 by Michelle Ball

 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

-CIF, the California Interscholastic Federation, is a problem for many California high school students, as CIF controls whether a student can participate in high school sports.
+CIF, the California Interscholastic Federation, controls whether a student can participate in high school sports.
 Problems occur when a student transfers schools, but stays in the same home.
-Presuming no other restrictions apply, if this is the student’s first transfer in high school, the student will face a limited varsity sport SOP (Sit Out Period).
+This is when a varsity sport Sit Out Period (aka SOP) will likely apply.

 What Is the CIF Sit Out Period

-A CIF sit out period is generally a time that a student may not participate in a varsity sport after they transfer for the first time in high school.
-A sit out period also applies if the student is on their second transfer, but their first transfer involved a full family move or involved an approved hardship.
+A CIF sit out period is generally a time that a student may not participate in a varsity sport after they transfer for the first time in high school (without moving or a hardship).
+A sit out period also applies if the student is on their second factual transfer, but the first transfer was based on a full family move or involved an approved hardship.

 The CIF bylaw which applies to sit out periods is 207(B)(5)b(ix) which states: